FAIMS/burial-mounds-web/README.md

 This is a template uses [*Jekyll*](https://jekyllrb.com/) and based off [feeling-responsive](https://github.com/Phlow/feeling-responsive-v2) theme by Phlow.

 The purpose of this project is to generate a data-driven website from a CSV.
 For the purpose of this project, each row in the CSV will be considered a `record`, and a page for each record will be called a `record page` and that a [*post*](https://jekyllrb.com/docs/posts/) in Jekyll is in our case a `record page`.
-The column in the csv will be referred to as a `attribute`.
+The columns in the csv will be referred to as a `attribute`.

 To get the basic structure, please follow the steps in this README.
-It is assumed that the user have basic knowledge of *Jekyll* if not, please refer to https://jekyllrb.com/docs/home/ for more information.
+It is assumed that the user have basic knowledge of *Jekyll* if not, please refer to [Jekyll offical website](https://jekyllrb.com/docs/home/) for more information.

 ## Getting Started